Planetary-scale Civilization Disruption. A lot

 - Children of Men, where humanity is slowly going extinct due to a combination of universal infertility and the resulting societal collapse everywhere in the world but the United Kingdom — which is now fascist.
 Class 3 is not entirely ruled out.

-- French film Time of the Wolf, Humanity is in dire straits due to polluted water.
-Although it's never fully explained how. the audience only knows that uncontaminated water is scarce and livestock have to be burned.
-Maybe considered a 1.5
+- French film Time of the Wolf, Humanity is in dire straits due to polluted water, although it's never fully explained how. the audience only knows that uncontaminated water is scarce and livestock have to be burned.
+May be considered a Class 2.

 - Contagion: A worldwide pandemic that spreads about as easily as the flu, and kills about a fifth of the people infected.
 The US government survives, but things get pretty rough for a while.